 In some cases, massage and gentle manual movement of the joints can be beneficial as well.
 You can either take your dog to professionals or learn to do these at home as another added level to internal treatments.

-While joint pain is serious, and often a chronic condition, it can be prevented and lessened to ensure that your pup leads their happiest, most active life.
-Knowing what can cause joint pain and how to treat it is the first step in getting relief for your best friend, and with proper treatment, not even chronic pain will be able to slow your dog down!
+While joint pain is serious, and often a chronic condition, it can be managed to ensure that your pup leads their happiest, most active life.
+Knowing what can cause joint pain and how to manage it is the first step in getting relief for your best friend, and with proper treatment, not even chronic pain will be able to slow your dog down!